MTen/btf_movement/Readme.md

 Gem docs: https://github.com/tumblr/tumblr_client

 ***Design Choices

 Turbolinks vs Backbone
-Turbolinks allows for SEO without any further work Backbone will require http://www.seo4ajax.com/ or http://phantomjs.org/ but will offer a better learning experience, both optimizing a single page app and using backbone itself.
+	Turbolinks allows for SEO without any further work
+	>Backbone will require http://www.seo4ajax.com/ or http://phantomjs.org/ but will offer a better learning experience, both optimizing a single page app and using backbone itself.

+Used the has_and_belongs_to_many for tag & tumblr_posts incase user adds multiple tags, even if they are directed not to.